daniehao/dog-classification/README.md

 Author: Yijia Hao (Danie)

 ## Introduction
 This project aims to figure out a quick way to match a human's photo to the closest breed of dog based on CNN(conventional neural networks) and DNN(deep neural networks) models.
-My inspiration came from Kaggle competition and a dog dataset created by the artificial intelligence team of Udacity.
+My inspiration came from the Kaggle competition and a dog dataset created by the artificial intelligence team of Udacity.
 While I just hoped to do an identity of dogs at the beginning, I came up with a more interesting idea to do a mapping for human faces and a specific breed of dog later on.
 The following steps are included in my project.

 * Step 0:
 Import Dog Data